Maia-DAO/ecosystem-docs/versioned_docs/version-Hermes/governance/process/phases/02-phase-2-temperature-check.md

 1. Incorporate the community feedback from the RFC phase into the proposal.

-2. Create and post this version of the proposal in the [Governance Forum](https://commonwealth.im/hermes-omnichain/discussions) with the following title “POP-TC - [Your Title Here]”.
-Include a link to the POP-RFC post.
+2. Create and post this version of the proposal in the [Governance Forum](https://commonwealth.im/hermes-omnichain/discussions) with the following title [HIP-NUMBER] TC - [Your Title Here]”.
+Include a link to the RFC post.
 You will update the post to include a link to the Snapshot poll after you’ve posted that.

 3. Create a [Snapshot poll](https://snapshot.org/#/hermesprotocol.eth/).
-The voting options should consist of those which have gained support in the POP-RFC Phase.
+The voting options should consist of those which have gained support in the RFC Phase.
 This poll can be either binary or multiple choice but must include a “Nay” option.
 Set the poll duration to 5 days.
 Include a link to the Forum Partnering On-boarding Proposal Temperature Check post.

 4. Update the Forum post with a link to the Snapshot Poll.